sibevin/bitwise_column/README.md

 end
 ```

-Then, you would have a virtual column `role_bitwise` to access the bitwise values:
+Then, you will have a virtual column `role_bitwise` to access the bitwise values:

 ```
 user = User.new
-user.role # 0
+user.role # nil
 user.role_bitwise # []

 # Assign bitwise values with the virtual column "role_bitwise", the role column is updated at the same time.